linkys/coding-challenge/README.md

 - Javascript & PHP variables in camelCase.
 - Make sure that your code is readable for others and include comments in important places.
 (Guideline: Code = How?, Comment = What?)

-- There are a few pre-built Javascript functions in the helper.js file to help you work with AJAX.
-You can use them, but you don't have to.
-But please stick to using Jquery.
+- Stick to using Jquery.

 ## When you are done 🎖️